KitsapSolutions/nginx-configurations/sites-available/README.md

 # Notes on naming.

-I prefer to name variable and method with what the effect is going to be.
+I prefer to name variables and methods with what the stated effect is going to be.

 I the first version of the cache busting I named it "skip_cache".
 Good enough for that time.